yazz/VisualJS/README.md

 ### How is Coils different to other web frameworks?

-To show data on a a webpage most frameworks require a developer to:
+To show data on a webpage most frameworks require a developer to:

 - Build the UI components
 - Bind the UI components to a back end using AJAX callbacks